Yammim Tovim: CBST observes the holidays of the Jewish ritual calendar:

 Our regularly scheduled evening and morning Shabbat services reflect the diversity of the Jewish religious observance at CBST, a pluralistic resource in New York City’s Jewish life.
 All CBST services are open to everyone, always free of charge.
 Question?
 Contact us at 212-929-9498 or email@example.com

 - Service times and locations are posted the homepage of our website and noted in the weekly eNews.

-- Consider sharing moments of joy or memory with the community by sponsoring Shabbat and Livestreaming.
+- Consider sharing moments of joy or memory with the community by sponsoring Shabbat Livestreaming/zoom.

 Shabbat Evening Services / Main Kabbalat Shabbat Services